Geebung, Brisbane, Queensland, Australia

-The aim was to establish a more dynamic landscape that is functional and improve the overall character associated with new built form proposed by the Architect.
+The aim was to establish a more dynamic, sustainable landscape that is functional and improve the overall character associated with new built form proposed by the Architect.

 Planting character is to be dominated by species that are low-maintenance and drought tolerant while addressing and contributing to the needs of users such as the comfort and amenity of outdoor spaces throughout the site.
-Safety was also a priority and the consideration of species maturity and growth habits was also considered.
+Safety and stormwater filtration were also priorities and the consideration of species maturity and growth habits was also considered.

-The landscape also aimed to rejuvenate a number of overland flow paths that wind throughout the site and connect to Downfall Creek - the adjoining creek.
+The landscape aimed to rejuvenate a number of overland flow paths that wind throughout the site and connect to Downfall Creek – the adjoining catchment zone.

 Decorative ornamental planting was also considered for pedestrian scaled areas where staff members transit and congregate and is an important inclusion to the outdoor environments with the aim to enhance external areas for users of the site.